AmineNac/JJDraw/README.md

 DOWNLOAD: git clone https://github.com/dany4madden/JJDraw.git

 IMPORT TO ANDROID STUDIO:
-1. Clone the repository (see DOWNLOAD above)
+ 1. Clone the repository (see DOWNLOAD above.)
  2. Start Android Studio:
    - Select Open an Existing Android Studio Project.
    - Navigate to the directory where you cloned the JJDraw repository, then select Open.